R-A-Khan/R-A-Khan/README.md

 ### :woman_technologist: About Me :

-- Currently I develope end-to-end data science solutions for a design App.
+- Currently I develop end-to-end data science solutions for a design App.
 - I build and maintain pipelines across analytics, experimentation, and machine learning, using BigQuery, Python, and statistical modeling to support data-driven decision making.
 My work included retention forecasting, conversion modeling, and personalised recommendations that informed core growth initiatives.
 - I have industry experience as an ML engineering implementing Reinforcement Learning pipelines for a range of applications, from simulation of pedestrian dynamics for self-driving cars, to solving combinatorial optimization problems in smart factories.
 - 🔭 I did a postdoc at the department of Meteorology at Stockholm University.
 I was funded by the Swedish e-Sciences Research Centre (SeRC).